eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-01-31-merge-feature.md

 ### Permissions to merge things and things subresources
 In order to execute such a merge operation, the authorized subject needs to have WRITE permission at all resources that should change by the merge.
-Consequently, if the permissions is missing for some part of the merge, the merge is rejected and **not** applied at all.
+Consequently, if the permission is missing for some part of the merge, the merge is rejected and **not** applied at all.